The random walk on upper triangular matrices over $\mathbb{Z}/m \mathbb{Z}$: Introduction

 This process has a long history.
-The case $n=3$ was first introduced by Zack~\cite{Zack}, and Diaconis and Saloff-Coste proved that order $m^2$ steps are necessary and sufficient for convergence to uniform~\cite{Laurent, Har, Moderate}.
+The case $n=3$ was first introduced by Zack~\cite{Zack}, and Diaconis and Saloff-Coste proved that order $m^2$ steps are necessary and sufficient for convergence to uniform~\cite{Moderate, Laurent, Har}.
 This result was later proven again by Bump, Diaconis, Hicks, Miclo and Widom using Fourier analysis~\cite{Hicks}.
-For $n$ growing, a first upper bound of order $n^7$ was introduced by Ellenberg~\cite{Ellenberg}, which was later improved by Stong to $n^3 m^2 \log m $ \cite{Stong}.
+For $n$ growing, a first upper bound of order $n^7$ was proved by Ellenberg~\cite{Ellenberg}, which was later improved by Stong to $n^3 m^2 \log m $ \cite{Stong}.
 The case where $m=2$ was treated by Peres and the second author~\cite{PeresSly}, who proved the mixing time is $O(n^2)$.

-Arias-Castro, Diaconis and Stanley \cite{StanleyD} used super-character theory, introduced by Andre \cite{Andre3}, \cite{Andre}, \cite{Andre2} and Yan \cite{Yan}, \cite{Yan2} to bound the spectrum of the random walk.
+Arias-Castro, Diaconis and Stanley \cite{StanleyD} used super-character theory, introduced by Andre \cite{Andre3, Andre, Andre2} and Yan \cite{Yan, Yan2} to bound the spectrum of the random walk.
 This results in a bound for the mixing time of order $n^4 m^4 \log n $, for the case where $m$ is prime.
 The first author~\cite{EN} improved their analysis to $n^4 m^2$, which gives the correct order of the mixing time in $m$, but not in $n$.

 More recently, some other features of this walk have been studied.
-Diaconis and Hough \cite{Hough} studied how many steps an element on the $i$--th diagonal of the matrix needs to mix.
-We state their result in detail in Section \ref{prime}.
-The projection onto the final column of the matrix is itself a well known Markov chain known as the East Model.
-Ganguly, Lubetzky and Martinelli~\cite{GLM:15} proved that the East model exhibits cutoff and later Ganguly and Martinelli~\cite{GM} extending this to the last $k$ columns of the upper triangular matrix walk.
+For the case where $m$ is a prime, Diaconis and Hough \cite{Hough} studied how many steps an element on the $i$--th diagonal of the matrix needs to mix.
+Their result, stated in detail in Section \ref{prime}, works best for $m$ fixed.
+However, we are able to use their bounds for general $n$ and prime $m$ to prove our theorems.
+For $m=2$, the projection onto the final column of the matrix is itself a well known Markov chain known as the East Model.
+Ganguly, Lubetzky and Martinelli~\cite{GLM:15} proved that the East model exhibits cutoff and later Ganguly and Martinelli~\cite{GM} extending this to the last $k$ columns of the upper triangular matrix walk, where $k$ is fixed.

-Recently, Hermon and Thomas \cite{HermonThomas} considered a different question concerning $G_n(m)$.
+Recently, Hermon and Olesker-Taylor \cite{HermonThomas} considered a different question concerning $G_n(m)$.
 They sample $k$ generators uniformly at random and they prove cutoff for the case where $k$ is growing with $\vert G_n(m) \vert$.

 Our strategy is to study how fast the first row mixes and proceed by induction on $n$.
 We do so by analysing it as a random sum of the second row at random times.
 It is important to understand the values that the second row takes to understand how well mixed this random sum becomes.
 This is easier to do in the case where $m$ is a prime, thanks to the work of Diaconis and Hough \cite{Hough}.